alpoler/mohan2020/README.md

 ## 3.3.
 Results

 Present your results and compare them to the original paper.
-Please number your figures & tables as if this is a paper.
+Please number your figures & tables as if this is a paper.\

+TABLE 1: Recall Results on CUB-200 Dataset
 | Recall | 1 | 2 | 4 | 8 |
 |--------|---|---|---|---|
 | Triplet|  51.9 | 64.0 | 70.3  | 74.1 |